Mapping the Additive Manufacturing Supply Chain

 The additive manufacturing (AM) supply chain is an interconnected set of independent supply networks of goods and services, catering to the demands of its constituents and end consumers of products generated using AM technology.
 This supply chain includes and is not limited to machine vendors, material manufacturers, software providers, logistics operators, service bureaus and research centers.
-In this project an interactive google maps is being developed which includes the physical location of the various members of the supply chain are displayed.
+In this project, an interactive Google map is being developed which includes the physical location of the various members of the supply chain are displayed.

 We consider an infinite horizon periodic-review inventory control problem for a hybrid manufacturing/remanufacturing system with product substitution where demand and returns are stochastic.
 In this system, a remanufactured item is considered to have an inferior value from the customer’s viewpoint and thus has a lower selling price than a new item, which leads to a segmented market for manufactured and remanufactured items.
 The manufacturer considers the use of a one-way product substitution strategy, according to which the demand for remanufactured items is satisfied by new items at the reduced price if the remanufactured item inventory runs out of stock and the new item inventory is positive.
 The problem is formulated as a discrete-time Markov Decision Process in order to find the optimal inventory policies for both with and without product substitution.
 The profitability of using the product substitution strategy is investigated through a numerical study based on real data from an automobile parts manufacturer.